microsoft/WhatTheHack/xxx-ChaosStudio4AKS/Coach/Solution-01.md

 - Once installed, create a POD failure experiment to fail a POD
     - If using the Pizza App, the application should become unresponsive

-Have the student explore how to make PODs resilient by creating a replica of the POD

 Command to view the private and public IP of the pizza application